sudoersllc/opsbox-docs/docs/core/plugins/available_plugins.md

 ## Cost Savings
+To install with pip, run `pip install opsbox-cost-savings-assistant`.
+To install with UV, run `uv add opsbox-cost-savings-assistant`

 ### Overview
 The Cost Savings plugin leverages large language models (LLMs) to generate recommendations for reducing cloud infrastructure costs based on the latest pipeline analysis.